Reinforcement-Learning-Agents/flappybird/README.md

 Reducing the survival reward to a sufficiently small value restored the dominance of the environment-defined pipe-passing reward and led to more goal-oriented behavior.
 This highlights the importance of carefully balancing rewards.

 ### Evaluation Performance

+Training episode returns provide insight into the learning dynamics and stability of each algorithm.

 [Graph 1: NFQ vs DQN – eval]
 <p align="center">